PrefectHQ/prefect/docs/cloud/workspaces.md

 Your list of available workspaces may include:

-- Your own account workspace.
+- Your own account's workspace.
 - Workspaces in an account to which you've been invited and have been given access as an Admin or Member.

 !!! cloud-ad "Workspace-specific features"